Can Babies Have Tylenol or Ibuprofen? Are They Safe To Use?

 Another study reported that babies and toddlers up to 2 years of age who were given acetaminophen were only 1.016 times more likely to develop ASD.
 And once again, no association was found for ibuprofen [18].

-Finally, a very big study of more than 70,000 children from different parts of Europe found no association between exposure to acetaminophen and ASD and ADHD [19].
+Finally, a very big study of more than 70,000 children from different parts of Europe found no association between exposure to Tylenol and ADHD and ASD [19].

 So while all of the evidence is not consistent, the biggest study suggests that both acetaminophen and ibuprofen are not associated with the development of ASD or ADHD.